arriyam/arriyam/README.md

 In short, I fell in love with Computer Science realizing just how much it pushes our world to the future.

-- 👯 I’m a Android Engineer Intern at Faire.
+- 👯 I’m a iOS Engineer Intern at League.
 - 💬 Have a couple hours to spare…?
 Come chat with me about Computer Science.
 - 📫 How to reach me: thushenarriyam@gmail.com
 - 😄 Pronouns: he/him